Petroleum Division (Pakistan)

-The Ministry was converted into Petroleum Division in August 2017 and the division was merged into Ministry of Energy.
+The Petroleum Division, part of Pakistan's Ministry of Energy, is tasked with ensuring a secure and sustainable supply of oil and gas to meet the country's economic and strategic needs.
+It also oversees the development of natural energy resources and minerals.
+Previously a standalone ministry, the Petroleum Division was merged into the Ministry of Energy in August 2017.

 History of the Ministry

 Petroleum & Natural Resources Division was created in April 1977.
 Prior to that Petroleum and Natural Resources was part of the Ministry of Fuel, Power and Natural Resources.